HarvardMapCollection/GIS-presentations/spring-2022/gened-1140/README.md

 4. If you are able to find shapefiles or geoJSONs related to your topic, open them in QGIS, using the steps from [this guide](https://harvardmapcollection.github.io/tutorials/qgis/open-vector/).

 5. If you are able to succesfully add shapefile or geoJSON data layers to your QGIS project, right-click the layer in the layer list, and select `Open Attribute Table`.
-Explore the values in the dataset, and think about if the way the data is prepared will help you make your argument.
+Explore the values in the dataset.
+Will this data help you make your argument?

 6. We will meet on Wednesday to discuss problems that came up as a class.
 - Couldn't find data for your project in GIS formats?